samparkewolfe/Sound_Control/README.md

 The Sound Control project is supported by a Paul Hamlyn Foundation “Widening Access and Participation in the Arts” grant.
 The project is led by the Northamptonshire Music and Performing Arts Trust.

+## General
+* On opening the patch, some standard Max settings may be disabled.
+This is so that the guts of the patch are hidden from the user in the standalone.
+	* To access full Max menus: File > Max Menus
+	* To enable scrolling and window enlarging: CTRL + F "window flags".
+This should scope to a message box:[window flags nogrow, window exec].
+Connect this message box to the loadbang object above, save the patcher, and re-open it.
+* Building: Connect

 ## Externals & 3rd Party Software Used

 ### CBMicroBit